 If you’re off to the beach this summer, you might like to try out this activity.
 You can even extend it by taking turns to smash each sandcastle at the end of the activity.
 I hope you have fun together!

 This activity inspired by the activities involved in Gina Davies’ attention programme.
-You can find out more about the first steps of this programme here.
+You can find out more about the first steps of this programme on my post Using a bucket to build early attention and listening skills.